He Likes You But Doesn’t Want a Relationship? Here’s Why!

 Some men enjoy the excitement of pursuing and seducing a woman.
 However, they lose interest once the chase is over.

-One of the possible reasons he likes you but doesn’t want a relationship is that the guy loves getting the ego boost and validation that comes from having your interest and attention.
+Perhaps that guy is no different and he loves getting the ego boost and validation that comes from having your interest and attention.

 He may come on strong initially, texting frequently and going out of his way to impress you.
 But soon after hooking up or seeming to “win you over,” his responsiveness and investment fade.